knpuniversity/phpstorm/knpu/service-shortcuts.md

 do exactly that, but with as little work as possible.

 I could type `public function __construct`, but instead I'm going to use the generate command.
-Hit `command+n` and pick the "Constructor" option from the menu here.
-I don't think this constructor comment is all that helpful, so go back into preferences with `command+,`, search for "templates", and under "file and code templates", we have one called "PHP Constructors".
+Hit `Command`+`N` and pick the "Constructor" option from the menu here.
+I don't think this constructor comment is all that helpful, so go back into preferences with `Command`+`,`, search for "templates", and under "file and code templates", we have one called "PHP Constructors".
 I'll just go in here and delete the comment from the template.